rocketgeek/wp-members-dev/readme.txt

 * Clean up new field add screen, adds register/profile as separate options (could previously only be selected on main table view), sets proper textarea for multiple checkbox settings.
 * Fixes a bug in the default TOS dialog that causes a fatal error when opening the new window.
 * Deprecated default TOS in favor of custom linked labels (old field is valid if used, but does not install as default with new install)
-* Allows option to remove dialogs that will be deprecated in 3.6.0 and begin using the (future) standard dialogs (which can be customized by filtering).
 * Adds additional output sanitizing.

 = 3.5.2 =